Game Programmer

 Overview

 I built a full particle and VFX authoring system in C++ integrated directly into our custom engine (TGE).
 The system covers everything from the data layer — a serialisable ParticleEmitterData struct with 7 spawn shapes, burst emission, sub-emitters, and world collision — through to a live ImGui editor where artists can edit over-lifetime curves for colour (R/G/B/A independently), size, velocity per axis, and rotation, and see results in-engine immediately.
-Particle parameters flow end-to-end from the editor into the runtime update loop and out through the pixel and vertex shaders.

 My Role & Responsibilities